jtzl/OffLabelOS/README.md

 Off-Label OS
 ==========

 Off-Label OS is an adventure in technology, a new kind of software experience--part puzzle, part poetry.
-The best way to learn, of course, is to do.
+It's a little hard to explain concisely at the moment, but think of it as an open-ended computer game in which the computer is the game.
+Maybe think of it like you found a random computer, unlocked and running.
+What do you do?
+The best way to get a sense of it, of course, is to do.
 To get started, you need to install some software first.

 Dependencies
 -----------